meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Initializing the model

-The first step in creating our state machine is to initialize the model.
-The initializer function needs to be polymorphic as it will eventually accept the `Symbolic` and `Concrete` HKTs depending on if we are in generation or execution mode.
-In this case, as we are using an array as the underlying model, the logical initializer is an empty array.
+The first step in creating my state machine is to initialize the model.
+The initializer function needs to be polymorphic as it will eventually accept the `Symbolic` and `Concrete` HKTs depending on if you are in generation or execution mode.
+In this case, as I am using an array as the underlying model, the logical initializer is an empty array.

 ```haskell
 initModel :: Model r